 This simple crumb cake recipe uses common ingredients that are likely already in your pantry.

-- Sour cream – Use full fat, please do not use fat-free.
+- Sour cream – Use full fat, please do not use fat-free, the results will not be the same.

 - Vanilla – Pure vanilla extract or vanilla bean paste will give this cake lovely flavor.